automatically generated captions

 00:00:07 philosophy in computer science as well and I try to integrate all of those disciplines in the work that I do and when.

-00:00:17 I did.
-You will in in the field of cognitive science I'm studying visual perception.
-How do we see a three D. World.
+00:00:17 When you integrate all these disciplines how does this add up to something new.
+Well in the field of cognitive science I'm studying visual perception.
+How do we see a 3D World.

 00:00:27 How do we see the colors of objects the shapes of objects the motions of objects.